Royal College Intramural Grant Program

 Application & Adjudication

-Proposals will be judged on merit in accordance with alignment to the SRP, strength of introduction/background, relevance and alignment to the priority areas of interest, methodologic rigor, strength of team and feasibility of project completion.
+Proposals will be judged on merit in accordance with alignment to the Royal College Intramural Grant, strength of introduction/background, relevance and alignment to the priority areas of interest, methodologic rigor, and feasibility of project completion.

 Applications must include at least one Royal College employee, educator or other paid contractor.
 The involvement of the Royal College employee, educator or contractor in the development of the idea, application and planned engagement in the project will require explicit description.
 Joint [Royal College staff / affiliate / educator and external applicant(s)] applications are possible and could include one or more departments, disciplines or faculties of medicine.